RickStrahl/BlogPosts/2024-06/C-Version-Formatting/CVersionFormatting.md

 Note that example #3 in the last might seem like it go several ways.
 The way this code works, `maxTokens` determines the how many tokens are read and worked on.
 So if a non-zero value exists beyond the `maxTokens` value it's ignored completely.
 So if the last value is zero it can be stripped regardless of the non-zero value past the `maxTokens` value.

 ##AD##

 ## Summary
-Obviously not anything earth shattering here, and perhaps a very limited use case, but in every end user application I build I display versions to the user and having them display nicely formatted is definitely a bonus.
+Obviously not anything earth shattering, and perhaps a very limited use case, but in every end user application I build I display versions to the user and having them display nicely formatted is definitely a bonus.

 And not having to figure this out all over again and not think about it again is even better!

-Nothing complicated here, but it might save you a few minutes trying to get a version string formatted correctly and with some options for multiple scenarios.
+This might save you a few minutes trying to get a version string formatted correctly and with some options for multiple scenarios.
 I'll probably be back here and maybe I'll even remember I added this as a utility helper to [Westwind.Utilities](https://learn.microsoft.com/en-us/dotnet/api/system.version.tostring?view=net-8.0#system-version-tostring(system-int32)) 😄

-adsasdasdasdadaddasd asdasd

 ## Resources